top of page

 FEMA’s Flawed Denominator – The Hidden IACC Households

 Disaster planning models are only as accurate as the populations they count.
 Yet FEMA’s current planning infrastructure fails to account for tens of millions of medically fragile Americans who fall outside traditional disability frameworks.
-While the agency’s models consider mobility impairment, age-based risk, and some chronic illnesses, they omit the rising population living with Infection-Associated Chronic Conditions (IACCs), including Long COVID, ME/CFS, POTS, MCAS, SFN, and EDS.
+While the agency’s models consider mobility impairment, age-based risk, and some chronic illnesses, they omit the rising population living with Infection-Associated Chronic Conditions (IACCs), including Long COVID, ME/CFS, POTS, MCAS, Lyme, SFN, and EDS.

 This omission carries serious consequences.
 These conditions are often invisible, flare-prone, and environmentally triggered, placing affected households at higher risk of ER overload, evacuation failure, and long-term displacement during wildfires, extreme heat, or smoke exposure.